Providing families with vital information on their loved ones’ resting place

 We are inviting Stolen Generation Members and families for a copy of special family photos that can be added into the database project.
 Get in touch if you have some photos you’d like to contribute.

-This year Data Entry/Research Officer Pauline McKenzie spent two days training with Annelie De Villiers from Melbourne University on the Stolen Generation Database.
+In 2018 Data Entry/Research Officer now Link-up Team leader Pauline McKenzie spent two days training with Annelie De Villiers from Melbourne University on the Stolen Generation Database.
 In order to build this Database, Pauline and Annelie used the names from the Foxtrot system (Link-Up) so they could commence the process, they then included names from the Stolen Generation Data Base that was started by the Stolen Generation Elders.

-Annelie is arranging for Pauline to stay on for an extra day in Melbourne when she goes to attend the Marumali Training to meet Joanne Evans who is doing a Future Fellowship in Record Keeping in “The Out Of Home Care” Sector and who is the Lead Coder in the current system being used at Melbourne University.
-I will continue to source funding opportunities to progress this to include the genealogy project. mages or videos.
+Additionally Pauline attended the Marumali Training with Joanne Evans who is doing a Future Fellowship in Record Keeping in “The Out Of Home Care” Sector and who is the Lead Coder in the current system being used at Melbourne University.